Angles6230/Certification-Notes/CCNA Study.md

-Allows you to group multiple interfaces into a single interface When the bandwidth of interfaces on endhost is greater than distribution switches it is called **oversubscription** EtherChannel groups multiple interfaces together into a single interface Port Channel
+Allows you to group multiple interfaces into a single interface When the bandwidth of interfaces on endhost is greater than distribution switches it is called **oversubscription** EtherChannel groups multiple interfaces together into a single interface
+	Can have up to  active switchports in a bundle
+Port Channel
 Link Aggregation Group(LAG)
 	Bundles multiple ports into one etherchannel(LAG) interface